There has been a lot of emphasis placed on the concept of being “missional” in recent years.

 Several unconnected conversations started me thinking:

-The first was with my friend Duane (YWAM Calgary), during the Western Canada Leadership gathering this spring.
+The first was with my friend Duane, during the Western Canada Leadership gathering this spring.
 We were walking to the Farmer’s Market with several other YWAM leaders from across Canada, enjoying discipleship Jesus-style — walking and talking — when Duane simply asked:

 “Is having an entire community be missional even possible?”